The Ashes: 2005 to 2015

 England were undefeated in Test matches through the 2004 calendar year.
 This elevated them to second in the ICC Test Championship.
 Hopes that the 2005 Ashes series would be closely fought proved well-founded, the series remaining undecided as the closing session of the final Test began.
 Experienced journalists including Richie Benaud rated the series as the most exciting in living memory.
 It has been compared with the great series of the distant past, such as 1894–95 and 1902.

 The First Test at Lord's was convincingly won by Australia, but in the remaining four matches the teams were evenly matched and England fought back to win the Second Test by 2 runs, the smallest winning margin in Ashes history, and the second-smallest in all Tests.
 The rain-affected Third Test ended with the last two Australian batsmen holding out for a draw; and England won the Fourth Test by three wickets after forcing Australia to follow-on for the first time in 191 Tests.
 A draw in the final Test gave England victory in an Ashes series for the first time in 18 years and their first Ashes victory at home since 1985.

 Australia regained the Ashes on its home turf in the 2006–07 series with a convincing 5–0 victory, only the second time an Ashes series had been won by that margin.
-Glenn McGrath, Shane Warne and Justin Langer retired from Test cricket after that series, while Damien Martyn retired during the series.
+Shane Warne, Glenn McGrath and Justin Langer retired from Test cricket after that series, while Damien Martyn retired during the series.

 The 2009 series began with a tense draw in the First Test at SWALEC Stadium in Cardiff, with England's last-wicket batsmen James Anderson and Monty Panesar surviving 69 balls.
 England then achieved its first Ashes win at Lord's since 1934 to go 1–0 up.
 After a rain-affected draw at Edgbaston, the fourth match at Headingley was convincingly won by Australia by an innings and 80 runs to level the series.
 Finally, England won the Fifth Test at The Oval by a margin of 197 runs to regain the Ashes.
 Andrew Flintoff retired from Test cricket soon afterwards.